karlvr/consistent.js/README.md

 * `ct-attrs` the name of an object property in the scope with keys and values mapping to attribute names and values.
 Note that for setting the attribute `class` you should instead use `className` as `class` is sometimes a reserved word.
 * `ct-properties` the name of an object property in the scope with keys and values mapping to properties, including support for nested properties.

+* `ct-class` the name of a property in the scope to use to set the value of the `class` attribute on this element.
+Supports string and array values.
+* `ct-add-class` the name of a property in the scope to use to add classes to the existing `class` attribute on this element.
+Supports string and array values.

 #### Visibility